MuYunyun/blog/BasicSkill/css/INHERITED_AND_NON-INHERITED.md

 ### INHERITED AND NON-INHERITED IN CSS

-When I look up css properties in MDN's specifications section, there are `Initial value`、`Applies to`、`Inherited`、`Media`、`Computed value`、`Animation type`、`Canonical order` in it and it seems unfamiliar to me.
+When I look up css properties in MDN's specifications section, there are some properties in it and it seems unfamiliar to me.
 So I try to find out some of them today.

 ![](http://with.muyunyun.cn/b22bcdb94d354d3f301cae7997d9cd17.jpg)